Nurech/account-project/README.md

 Bottleneck is RabitMQ, as it's not able to handle as many requests, the queue increases, possible starting to write messages to disk and messages start to timeout and are lost.
 Throughput is in the 60-90 requests per-second range.

 ## Error Handling
 Could be improved by implementing DLX, asynchronous error handling with RabbitMQ or by other means, if more complex producer consumer scenarios are required, but for now ResponseWrapperDTO is used to handle synchronous errors.

 ## Considerations
 - MonoRepo structure is used for this project, which is beneficial for managing multiple microservices in a single repository.
-Gradle is used for dependency management, and Docker for containerization.
 Though in production, it is recommended to use separate repositories for each microservice.
+- BigDecimal is used for precision when dealing with numbers, bit cumbersome, but I imagine it (or something similar) being necessary for financial applications.
+Pennies lead to dollars...
-- Microservices Transaction should be implemented as the complexity grows, either with two-phase commit or Saga pattern, to ensure data consistency.
+- Better transaction management/rollback mechanism should be implemented as the complexity grows, either with two-phase commit or Saga pattern, to ensure data consistency.